 This is the 6th QTP Tutorial in our QTP training series.
-Please visit this post to check out list of all tutorials we covered till now.
 As a reminder, we have started the QTP online training article series and we’ll be covering almost all QTP tutorials with simple examples to understand the concept.

 What You Will Learn: